sjoerdgunneweg/Reassessing-NIFA/README.md

-# Reassessing Fairness: A Reproducibility Study of NIFA’s Impact on GNN Models
+# Reassessing Fairness: a Reproducibility Study of NIFA’s Impact on GNN Models

 This repository presents a reproduction of [Are Your Models Still Fair?
 Fairness Attacks on Graph Neural Networks via Node Injections](https://arxiv.org/abs/2406.03052v2).